Censors loom large over Sony's PlayStation prospects in China

 "Cooperating with the government, we'll provide a broad range of content for our users in China," Hiroyuki Oda, head of Asia business at Sony Computer Entertainment, told reporters.

-A company spokesman said it had already applied for licenses for 30 gaming titles and several had already been approved.
+A company spokesman said it had already applied for licences for 30 gaming titles and several had already been approved.

 Some of the best-selling PlayStation games, such as "Grand Theft Auto" which features gruesome killings and scantily clad women, are unlikely to be approved.